A Chef of Nobunaga

 A Chef of Nobunaga (信長のシェフ, Nobunaga no Shefu) is a Japanese manga series written by Mitsuru Nishimura and illustrated by Takuro Kajikawa.
 It was noted to be adapted into a Japanese television drama series in January 2013.
+The manga was serialized in Houbunsha's Weekly Manga Times on a bi-weekly basis from March 18, 2011 to April 12, 2024.

 Plot

 A young chef named Ken (ケン) is mysteriously transported to the Sengoku period and he also loses most of his memories.
 He is thrown in the midst of a battle between soldiers, and, as both sides think he is a spy, they hunt him down.
 During his escape, Ken meets Natsu (夏), a young blacksmith girl.
 Because of his cooking abilities, Ken is soon recruited as personal chef of Oda Nobunaga.